apal96/password-generator/README.md

 # password-generator

-This project uses html,css and javascript to create a page where a user can generate a password basen on the criteria of their choosing.
+This project uses html,css and javascript to create a page where a user can generate a password based on the criteria of their choosing.

 ## Getting Started
 https://apal96.github.io/password-generator/